KenKundert/sshconfig/README.rst

 hostname is set to its address on that network, 192.168.122.172.
 On any other machine *bastion* is used as a jump host.
 Normally *www* would be described using a subclass of *Bastion*, which routes all connections to *www* through *bastion*.
 However, that is not as efficient when on machines that are on the *bastion* virtual network.
+Thus this approach is a bit more verbose but represent an optimal solution from a performance perspective.

 Specifying *trusted* as True on a host results in agent forwarding to be enabled for that host.
-If you start on the laptop and vist a trusted host, then your SSH agent goes with you, and you can move from a trusted host to any other host without typing a passphrase as long as that host accepts a key held in the laptop's agent.
+If you start on the laptop and visit a trusted host, then your SSH agent goes with you, and you can move from a trusted host to any other host without typing a passphrase as long as that host accepts a key held in the laptop's agent.
 Never declare a host as trusted if you do not trust root on that host.